cym13/cym13.github.io/index.rst

 -------------

 `Docker for pentesters <article/docker_pentesters.html>`_
-    Docker is generally presented as a developper tool, but it can be very useful to security professionnals too!
+    Docker is generally presented as a developer tool, but it can be very useful to security professionnals too!
 Let's show how easy to use it can be in that regard.